ILUXVisualTechnologiesSL/dogtown-nagios-plugins/Readme.md

 # Requirements

-these plugins are either bash-based shellscripts or python-scripts and should work on python 2.4 and above (but havent been tested on python 3.x) and are well-tested on linux (mainly debian, sles and redhat)
+these plugins are either bash-based shellscripts or python-scripts and should work on python 2.4-2.x (but havent been tested on python 3.x) and are well-tested on linux (mainly debian, sles and redhat)